DogusYigit/DogusYigit/README.md

 <details>
  <summary><h3>💿 Coding Journey</h3></summary>
- I started my journey as a naive electrical electronics student.
-As time passed, I realized that my main interest was in the game world.
-I took my interest in games from an early age to the next level after I graduated from university and became interested in game development.
-On this path that I started with Unity and C#, I am passionate about learning everything I can about the world of game development.
+ I embarked on my journey as an inexperienced electrical electronics student.
+As time progressed, I came to the realization that my true passion lay within the realm of gaming.
+After graduating from university, I decided to elevate my childhood interest in games to a more serious pursuit and delved into the world of game development.
+I began this exciting path by diving into Unity and learning C#.
+My enthusiasm for acquiring comprehensive knowledge about the game development universe continues to drive me forward.